Lamlih-Dev/React_LinkedIn_Clone/README.md

 # LinkedIn Clone Using React & Redux (Frontend) And Firebase (Backend)
 After learning React JS and beeing comfortable with it, i decided to clone LinkedIn.
 This is not like any other LinkedIn clone, most of them just clone the feed section and that's it, just a single static page, but here it's a fully responsive (tablet, mobile, laptop) dynamic clone with email & google authentification, everything connected to the database using firebase.
-<br /><br />
-IMPORTENT: You can post a post but you can't post a comment yet !
 <br />
 <h1>Feed View</h1>
 <img src="https://user-images.githubusercontent.com/87146845/177407225-8953cc78-e048-4aee-8f5c-a044538bf784.png" />